 Note: This is about a stable database, useful for longer development work or production.
-A super quick way to get a postgres database running with Docker is described in Toy example: Scheduling a battery, from scratch (and redis would work similarly).
+A super quick way to get a postgres database running with Docker is described in Toy example: Scheduling a battery, from scratch.
+In Running a complete stack with docker-compose we use both postgres and redis.